JuliaSymbolics/Metatheory.jl/README.md

 homoiconic pattern matching features.

 Intuitively, Metatheory.jl transforms Julia expressions in other Julia expressions and can achieve such at both compile and run time.
-This allows Metatheory.jl users to perform customized and composable compiler optimization specif- ically tailored to single, arbitrary Julia packages.
+This allows Metatheory.jl users to perform customized and composable compiler optimization specifically tailored to single, arbitrary Julia packages.
-Our library provides a simple, algebraically composable interface to help scientists in imple- menting and reasoning about semantics and all kinds of formal systems, by defining concise rewriting rules in pure, syntactically valid Julia on a high level of abstraction.
+Our library provides a simple, algebraically composable interface to help scientists in implementing and reasoning about semantics and all kinds of formal systems, by defining concise rewriting rules in pure, syntactically valid Julia on a high level of abstraction.
+Our implementation of equality saturation on e-graphs is based on the excellent, state-of-the-art technique implemented in the [egg](https://egraphs-good.github.io/) library, reimplemented in pure Julia.

 If you use Metatheory.jl in your research, please [cite](https://github.com/0x0f0f0f/Metatheory.jl/blob/master/CITATION.bib) our works.